anoopkcn/csub.nvim/README.md

 2. Run `:Csub` to open the list in the existing quickfix window for editing.
 3. Edit the lines directly; keep the line count unchanged.
 4. Write (`:w`) to apply changes back to the underlying files and quickfix list; the view jumps back to the quickfix list.

+**NOTE: closing the csub buffer without writing discards all changes.**

 Useful keymap:
 ```lua